Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-agents-with-helm.md

   # Configuration for creating the K8S Secret that holds the Amplify Platform service account details as part of the helm chart deployment
   secret:
-    # Set to true, and provide the following values to enable the creation of the K8S Secret
+    # Set to true, and provide the following values to enable the creation of the K8S Secret. als.keysSecretName and da.keysSecretName should receive the same name if this is enabled.
     create: false
     name: ""
     password: ""